-Since the closing of the Presbyterian Record, people with questions about payments and their subscriptions should contact David Harris, Chief Executive Officer of the Presbyterian Record.
-Email: firstname.lastname@example.org Voice Mail: 1-800-619-7301 ext.
-307
+Since the closing of the Presbyterian Record, people with questions about payments and their subscriptions should contact Diana Kellington at The Presbyterian Church in Canada national office by email to firstname.lastname@example.org or call 1-800-619-7301 ext.
+312

 As coordinator of the Church of North India's HIV/AIDS program, which focuses on women, youth, refugees, drug addicts and prison inmates, Karuna Roy, an ecumenical visitor to assembly, works with those infected and affected by the virus and designs prevention programs.
 Of India's one billion people, there are 5.1 million cases of HIV/AIDS, although Roy said the government figures are on the low side, and that tripling the number gives a more accurate picture.

 As the seven-year FLAMES initiative comes to a close, the Assembly decided to follow with a Sabbath year, beginning Dec.
 3, 2006, the first day of Advent.
 To lay the groundwork for this time of prayer, reflection and worship in all aspects of the church's life and ministry, a year of preparation will begin on Nov.
 27.

 The Presbyterian Church signed a covenant with the Hungarian Reformed Church, linking the two as partners in mission.
 Moderator Jean Morris and Rev. Ian Morrison, General Secretary of the Life and Mission Agency, witnessed the document for the Canadian church.

 The Synod of Toronto and Kingston was renamed the Synod of Central, Northeastern Ontario and Bermuda, despite some questions about grammar.